This Post may contain Affiliate Links. Please read our Disclosure for legal jargon.

 10. Starburst Legs

 A design from the midcentury modern trend, starburst table legs are arranged in the classic shape of the same name.
-The legs itself can be thicker or thinner, depending on preference.
+The legs themselves can be thicker or thinner, depending on preference.

 11. Shaker Legs

 In contrast to the earlier option, you have the shaker table legs in the polar opposite of the spectrum.
-Shaker legs gets its name from the Shakers in New York who build furniture.
+Shaker legs get its name from the Shakers in New York who build furniture.

-Shaker legs are wide at the top, which taper down to a smaller diameter at the foot.
-They look simple as well as being extremely stable.
+Shaker legs are wide at the top, which tapers down to a smaller diameter at the foot.
+They look simple as well as extremely stable.

 12. Sawhorse Legs